Azure-Samples/active-directory-dotnet-webapp-openidconnect/README.md

 ## How to recreate this sample

-1. In Visual Studio 2013, create a new ASP.Net MVC web application with Authentication set to No Authentication.
+1. In Visual Studio, create a new ASP.Net MVC web application with Authentication set to No Authentication.
 2. Set SSL Enabled to be True.
 Note the SSL URL.
 3. In the project properties, Web properties, set the Project Url to be the SSL URL.
 4. Add the following ASP.Net OWIN middleware NuGets: Microsoft.IdentityModel.Protocol.Extensions, System.IdentityModel.Tokens.Jwt, Microsoft.Owin.Security.OpenIdConnect, Microsoft.Owin.Security.Cookies, Microsoft.Owin.Host.SystemWeb.